jaison10/GitHub-note/note.md

 https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line

-## For cloning the changes made by co-ordinator to your existing project in your local folder,
+## For cloning the changes made by collaborater to your existing project in your local folder,

 ```git pull origin master```